Skip to main content

 • ext-departures:

 This data object acts as a source in our action and defines where we get our departure information from.
-We set its type to WebserviceFileDataObject to tell SDL that this is a webservice call returning a file.
-SDL comes with a broad set of predefined data object types and can easily be extended.
+We set its type to WebserviceFileDataObject to tell SDLB that this is a webservice call returning a file.
+SDLB comes with a broad set of predefined data object types and can easily be extended.
 More on that later.
 Each type of data object comes with its own set of parameters.
 For a WebserviceFileDataObject, the only mandatory one is the url, so we set that as well.
-We also set the option readTimeoutMs to a couple of seconds because the Rest-Service can be slow to respond.
+We also set the option readTimeoutMs (and connectionTimeoutMs) to a couple of seconds because the Rest-Service can be slow to respond.

 • stg-departures:

 This data object acts as a target for our first action, so where and how to download the file to.
 We set type to JsonFileDataObject because we know from before that the webservice will return a json file.
 Path defines where the file will be stored.
 You could choose any name you want, but most of the time, the name of your DataObject is a good fit.
 Instead of writing stg-departures again, we used the placeholder ~{id} which gets replaced by the DataObject-ID.
 Don't forget to surround that placeholder with double quotes so that it is interpreted as a string.
-We defined a relative path - it is relative to the working directory SDL is started in.
+We defined a relative path - it is relative to the working directory SDLB is started in.
 The working directory has been set to the data directory in the Dockerfile by setting the JVM Property

 -Duser.dir=/mnt/data